k98kurz/sqloquent/readme.md

 generate migrations from completed models.
 Migrations can be handled manually or using an automatic method that tracks migrations via a `migrations` table.
-To use the migration tools, the environment variable `CONNECTION_STRING` must be set either in the CLI environment or in an .env file, e.g.
+To use the migration tools, the environment variable `CONNECTION_STRING` must be set either in the CLI environment or in a .env file, e.g.
 `CONNECTION_STRING=path/to/file.db`.
-To insert this connection string into generated scaffold code, also define a `MAKE_WITH_CONNSTRING` environment variable and set it to anythong other than "false" or "0"; this is a convenience feature for working with sqlite3, since that is the only bundled coupling, but overwriting the `file_path` attribute on models at the app execution entry point is probably a better strategy.
+To insert this connection string into generated scaffold code, also define a `MAKE_WITH_CONNSTRING` environment variable and set it to anythong other than "false" or "0"; this is a convenience feature for working with sqlite3, since that is the only bundled coupling, but overwriting the `file_path` attribute on models at the app execution entry point is probably a better strategy -- if using another SQL binding, the connection info should be injected into the context manager (see section about binding to other SQL databases/engines below).

+Additionally, the functionality of the CLI tool can be accessed programmatically through `sqloquent.tools`.

 #### Note About Table Construction